Linda has always enjoyed studying, researching, reading, and writing about history.

 King Henry V

-King Henry V and Catherine of Valois were married on June 2, 1420 and Catherine was crowned queen of England February 1421.
+King Henry V and Catherine of Valois were married on June 2, 1420, and Catherine was crowned queen of England in February 1421.
 The royal couple soon welcomed their only son Henry VI heir to both the English and France thrones.
-Their marriage proved to be a brief marriage when Henry V died in 1422 leaving a twenty one year old widow and an infant son.
+Their marriage proved to be a brief marriage when Henry V died in 1422 leaving a twenty-one-year-old widow and an infant son.

 Forbidden to Love Again

 The two dukes and the English parliament had certain ideas about just how this young widow and the mother of the boy king should conduct herself and how she should be allowed to live her life.
-Therefore, parliament passed a law which forbade Catherine from establishing romantic relationships and she was forbade to marry again without parliament’s or her young son’s approval.
+Therefore, parliament passed a law that forbade Catherine from establishing romantic relationships and she was forbidden to marry again without parliament’s or her young son’s approval.
+Any man with a title or lands would lose both his title and his land if he were to marry King Henry V's widow.
+No man was willing to take the risk of angering parliament or losing their lands or titles.
 As her son was only a year old and would not be able to give his consent for years, Catherine's fate had just been sealed.
-She would never be allowed to return to France, love again or have more children to love.
+She would never be allowed to return to France, love again, or have more children to love.

 The Queen's Secret Love

 But Catherine was lonely and very young.
 Catherine was only in her early twenties and wanted to love and marry again.
-However, she was shut away from society in a huge castle but with little company other than those who were her servants.
+She wanted more children also.
+However, she was shut away from society in a huge castle with little company other than those who were her servants.
 She was even deprived of her young son, the future king.
 Henry had nurses and governesses and was allowed little time with Catherine.

 - Griffiths, Ralph A., and Roger S. Thomas.
 The Making of the Tudor Dynasty.
 NY: St. Martin's Press, 1985.